ember-learn/deprecation-app/content/ember-data/v3/default-serializer.md

 ##### deprecate adapter.defaultSerializer fallback

+Moving forward, every app or addon that uses Ember Data must have a serializer explicitly defined.

-Previously, if no application or type-specific serializer was specified, the store would attempt to lookup a serializer via the `defaultSerializer` property on the type's adapter.
+Previously, if no application or model-type-specific serializer was specified, the store would attempt to lookup a serializer via the `defaultSerializer` property on the type's adapter.
 This behavior is deprecated in favor of explicitly defining a type-specific serializer or application serializer.

 You may be relying on the `defaultSerializer` property set by the `Adapter`, `RESTAdapter` or `JSONAPIAdapter` classes.
 These classes specified the following `defaultSerializer`